Indian Army Regiments

 12. Dogra Regiment

 The Dogra Regiment is an infantry regiment of the Indian Army.
-The regiment traces its roots directly from the 17th Dogra Regiment of the British Indian Army.
+The regiment traces its roots directly to the 17th Dogra Regiment of the British Indian Army.

 Units of the Dogra Regiment have fought in almost all conflicts of independent India.
 It is one of the most prestigious and most decorated regiments of the Indian Army.